HL7/fetal_records/input/pagecontent/use-case1-service-request.md

 ### Description
-A request is placed to perform a task / procedure  on a foetus or to administer (medication) substance to a foetus.
+A request is placed to perform a task / procedure  on a fetus or to administer (medication) substance to a fetus.
 The request is processed with different possible states (of reply).
-These states are not relevant for the discussion about the foetus.
+These states are not relevant for the discussion about the fetus.

 ### Narrative
 #### Postnatal intervention - d-transposition of the great arteries with intact ventricular septum